 Yet despite all the wonderful actions, living with the devastation caused by these fires is no easy matter.
 The rains that came in March 2018, though welcome, were brutal.
 So much topsoil was lost.
 So much of the water washed straight off the hills and was lost to an environment gasping for it, leaving soils still bone dry just centimetres below the surface and wells still low.

-This video from SOS Arganil gives some idea of how the landscape looks right now …
+This video from SOS Arganil gives some idea of how the landscape looked at that time …

 So where do we go from here?

 There are many spontaneous groups assembling to make changes.
 All have their own unique focus, but what unites them is a desire to restore these mountains – and the communities which live in them – to health.
 Many reforestation groups have formed, planting indigenous broadleaved species and agitating to prevent further encroachment from eucalyptus plantations, very much part of the cycle of desertification ultimately responsible for these devastating fires.

 An ‘ecozone’ for Benfeita?

 Within the Benfeita valleys, a few of us who have long held a vision of regeneration for the environment and the communities which are part of it have got together to take it forward.
 We are a mixture of nationalities, foreign and Portuguese.
 Prior to the fires we were already working on giving form to the vision, but with a 4-year timescale to bring it to local decision-makers and stakeholders.
 The fires have brought all this forward with much greater urgency.

 Our vision is for the formation of an ‘ecozone’ within the ‘bowl’ created by the mountain ridges surrounding the Benfeita valleys.
 The purpose of the ‘ecozone’ is to help catalyse the shift from degeneration to regeneration and provide a foundation for eliminating the structural inflexibilities which shackle rural economies to environmental abuse for the sake of satisfying basic needs.
 However it takes form, the local community aims to become an autonomous ‘living laboratory’ for pursuing environmental and social regeneration initiatives in partnership with local government, academia and various funding bodies.